 And unlucky me, Hubby doesn't like cheesecake.
 I then proceeded to have a carload of kiddies that caught his allergy to what may very well be the best dessert on the face of the earth (it's all protein, right?!?!).
 So how am I to cook, create, and celebrate Shavuot when I can't combine it with my love for the iconic holiday dish?

 But I am consoled by the fact that Shavuot is not just for cheesecake lovers, it’s a vegetarian's dream.
 A holiday when you can serve Breakfast All Day along with Savory Yogurt Bowls that are a cinch to make.

 Make this recipe even easier by setting up your toppings in various bowls and have your guests customize their own versions.

 Considering main dishes, it is always wonderful to throw in a dish that you know everyone of all ages will love.
 This baked ziti classic is fairly quick and reheats well.

-Israeli Salad is always a winner.
+Israeli Salad is a classic and it's a classic because it's always a winner.
 This version adds a bit of Greek inspiration with some feta and olives.
-Buying a few good quality ingredients and serving them simply is a great strategy when thinking last minute menus.
+Buying a few good quality ingredients and serving them simply is a great strategy for last minute menus.

 Another fabulous quick bowl of deliciousness is my easiest every tiramisu.
 All you need is ten minutes and guess what?!
 You can prep this recipe ON Yom Tov.
-It is a no bake dessert dreams are made of.
+It's the no bake dessert dreams are made of.

-Despite all this food talk, we have to remember that holidays are not just about the menu, they're an opportunity to create MEMORIES to last a lifetime.
+We can keep talking food all day but we have to remember that holidays are not just about the menu, they're an opportunity to create MEMORIES to last a lifetime.
 And those memories start with the holiday prep.

 Involving your kids in the days leading up to Shavuot extends the JOY of the holiday beyond the confines of the actual day or two of meals and special family time.
 Make Edible Floral Centerpieces if you have the extra time.